Code-the-Dream-School/python-200/lessons/01_analysis_intro/07_pipelines.md

 ![Output_pipeline](resources/Output_pipeline.png)

-#### 📌Function Reference:

-- df.groupby("Class") → splits data into Class A and Class B.
-- .describe() → gives stats: count, mean, std, min, max, quartiles.
-- df.boxplot(by="Class", column="Score") → makes side-by-side boxplots.
-- plt.savefig("file.png") → saves plot as an image.

-👉 With this overview, we now have both numerical summaries and visual patterns, making it easier to move into statistical testing in the next step.
+With this overview, we now have both numerical summaries and visual patterns, making it easier to move into statistical testing in the next step.

 ### Step 4: Run a t-test (run_ttest)